Top 3 reasons to refinance

-Shop around to make sure your current mortgage lender’s offer is competitive and that you get the lowest qualifying rate.
+Shop around to make sure your current mortgage lender’s offer is competitive and that you get the lowest qualifying rate you are eligible for.
 Compare fees and closing costs, as they can vary widely among lenders.
 These include such things as origination fees, application fees, appraisal fees, title search and discount points charged to buy down the rate.

-You may be able to find what is described as a “no-cost refinance,” which is a loan that does not charge you these fees.
+You may be able to find what is described as a “no-cost refinance,” which is a loan that does not charge you these fees or the lender pays for them.
 In that case, make sure you are not sacrificing a lower rate for these fee waivers.
 Because closing costs often add up to 1.5 percent to your loan, you usually won’t save money by refinancing to shorten the length of your loan.
 If that is your objective, you are better off making additional principal payments.

 Refinancing your mortgage to a 30-year loan can increase your cash flow by reducing monthly payments.
 Although it may increase total interest costs over the life of the mortgage, current affordability can be a very important consideration.

-If you have an adjustable-rate mortgage (ARM) and you plan to live in your house for several years beyond your first adjustment, refinancing to a fixed-rate loan will lock in your rate, avoiding higher interest rates and pamynets in the long run, particularly in today’s low-rate environment.
+If you have an adjustable-rate mortgage (ARM) and you plan to live in your house for several years beyond your first adjustment, refinancing to a fixed-rate loan will lock in your rate, avoiding potentially higher interest rates and payments in the long run, particularly in today’s low-rate environment.
 If you have a fixed-rate loan and plan to move within a few years, this may a good time to switch from a fixed to adjustable to lower your monthly payment, if you can get a lower interest rate.
-Use our mortgage refinance calculator to see how you can benefit by refinancing to any of our loan products.
+Use the mortgage refinance calculator from Discover® Home Loans to see how you can benefit by refinancing to any of our loan products.

 The second major reason to refinance is to utilize some of your equity for other purposes.
-In a cash-out refinance, your new mortgage is greater than your current mortgage and you receive the difference in cash.
+In a cash-out refinance like one with Discover Home Loans your new mortgage is greater than your current mortgage and you receive the difference in cash.